Frequently Asked Questions About Our Acupuncture Services

-We offer appointment from 9am to 5:30pm Monday through Friday, and you're welcome to call 512-336-7424 right now or anytime to schedule an appointment for these hours.
-(We also offer email-based appointment scheduling for established clients.)
+We offer appointment from 9am to 5:30pm Monday through Friday, and please call for current schedule 512-336-7424.
+We also offer email-based appointment scheduling for established clients.
 We recommend scheduling your appointments in advance to boost your odds of getting the most convenient days and times for your busy schedule.

 My insurance doesn't cover acupuncture and traditional medicine.
 What should I do?